simfarm/ansible-training/9-ansible_tower.md

 * Give all sales users the "execute" permission of the "Sales Demo" job template.
 * Give all engineering users the "admin" permission of both job templates.
 * Authenticate as Joe Costigan.
-* Verify that he cannot see "Check Network Connectivity."
+* Verify that he cannot see "Check Network Connectivity" job template.
 Verify that he cannot edit the "Sales Demo" job template.
 Verify that he can only see members of his own organization.
 * Launch "Sales Demo" job template as Joe Costigan.
 * Authenticate as Aaron Withrow.
 * Verify that he can see both job templates.
 Verify that he can edit both job templates.
 Verify that he can only see members of his own organization.